EdyJ/blender-to-unity3d-importer/README.md

-Blender to Unity 3D importer
+﻿Blender to Unity 3D importer
 ============================

 An advanced Blender model importer for Unity 3D

-Version: 1.01
 By Angel García "Edy"
 http://www.edy.es